Can't remember the color of the sun, I think it was green.

-At the other side little icefalls bundle together along a farstretching 2-meter-drop.
-The forest above carefully leans over the long wall of ice.
-We scramble up rocks and trail hips-deep through snow.
+At the other bank icefalls bundle together into a 2m-high wall that continues for a while.
+The forest above carefully leans over this immaculate white gleaming drop.
+We continue on our own bank and scramble up rocks and then we trail hips-deep through powdery snow.
 Tons of icicles hang above our heads.
 A more open spot reveals.
 Purlingly water plunges over a rectangular rock.
 I jump to a floating ice isle.
 A trout shoots underneath.
 Then my glance shoots up.
-Higher than the familiar climbing hall, I see ice. [...]
+I see a tall wall of ice, higher than any indoor climbing hall. [...]

 We 're on a subtop of Punta di Arpisson, sweaty and shirtless, full in the sun.
 It might get dark soon.
 We have to head back.
 Skiing on D-boots, or a shovel, or running down landing hard enough to not slide off the slope, we fly, hit the snow, stumble, and after ninja movements mid-air we land and veer up to tumble down.
 Everyone wins in their own downhill discipline. [...]

 I find myself steering back home.
 Bring it on.
 But what - is - this?
 After several tunnels, right before Courmayeur, the lower piece of Aiguille Noir fills the high sky.
 I lean over the wheel and straight up I see the feet of the Monte Bianco massif fade into dense steam. [...]

 Thanks to certified Eiskletterführer Denis, to famiglia Malvezzi for their cosy wooden house sticking up in the valley village and thanks to Guido from KULeuven for his effort and trust to hand me over the KULeuven van for a prolonged period.
 Finally we also owe quite a deal to Everyday Food, we hope they want to become our sponsor.